webpchecker

 Social Media Body Positive Feeds to Follow

-Pick the ones that speak to you, the ones that resonate with you and make YOU feel good, now.
+Pick the ones that speak to you and resonate with you and make YOU feel good, now.

 BEAUTY REDEFINED

 Twins, Lexie Kite, PhD and Lindsay Kite, PhD have become leading experts in the work of body image resilience through research-backed online education available on their website, social media, and through speaking events to tens of thousands across the US.
-Beauty Redefined changes the conversation about body image by telling girls and women they are MORE than beautiful.
+Beauty Redefined changes the conversation about body image by telling girls and women they are more than beautiful.
 Lexie and Lindsay assert positive body image is about feeling positively toward your body overall, not just what it looks like.
+Check out their book More Than a Body.

 THE BODY POSITIVE